sidhantSharma12/Networking-Project/README.md

-This project is about creating a load balancer using sockets in c.
+This project is about creating a reverse proxy which will do load balancing using sockets in c.